betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 The company is expanding checking beyond the standard library and migrating code toward Clang Safe Buffers<sup>[3]</sup>.
 Hardened containers catch misuse at access sites, while Safe Buffers aims to move APIs and data flow away from raw pointers so that bounds information is preserved instead of constantly discarded.

-At the same time, Google has conceded that more work needs to be done.
+At the same time, Google has acknowledged that more work needs to be done.
 In its March 2024 *Secure by Design* perspective on memory safety,<sup>[10]</sup> Google made the case that retrofitting protections into C++ is valuable but not sufficient.
 In Android 13, for example, Google reported that annual memory-safety vulnerabilities had dropped from 223 in 2019 to 85 in 2022, and from 76% to 35% of Android's total vulnerabilities, while new native code increasingly moved to Rust and other memory-safe languages.

-## The Core Guidelines and the standards pipeline
+## The C++ Core Guidelines and the C++ standards pipeline

-The C++ Core Guidelines<sup>[6]</sup> provide the best practices in the usage of newer C++ standards and standard library types to eliminate C++ memory errors.
+The C++ Core Guidelines<sup>[6]</sup> provide best practices for using newer C++ standards and standard-library types to eliminate C++ memory errors.
-Their bounds-safety profile says to not use pointer arithmetic, do not rely on array-to-pointer decay, prefer `span`, and avoid standard-library facilities that are not bounds-checked.
+Their bounds-safety profile says not to use pointer arithmetic, not to rely on array-to-pointer decay, to prefer `span`, and to avoid standard-library facilities that are not bounds-checked.
 The guidelines also separate bounds safety, type safety, and lifetime safety.

 That same separation is now showing up in WG21 (i.e. the ISO Working Group 21 for C++ standards) proposals.